 |Names guardians for children||No||Yes|

 |Names an executor||No||Yes|

 Living Trusts and Taxes in Virginia

 As of 2019, Virginia does not impose an estate tax or an inheritance tax on its residents.
 Therefore, the creation a living trust in Virginia is unlikely to affect your financial and tax situations at all.
 In fact, a living trust almost never influences taxes, even in states that have an inheritance or estate tax.

 The federal government does institute its own estate tax, though.
-The limit rose in 2019, so now only estates worth more than $11.4 million must file an estate tax return.
+Estates worth more than $12.92 in 2023 (and $25.84 million for couples) must file an estate tax return.

 Without the presence of the Uniform Probate Code in its state laws, Virginia residents may find it worthwhile to get a living trust rather than subject their estate to probate.
 While this can be a complicated process and likely calls for the involvement of an estate planning attorney, it’s still a good idea for estates larger than $50,000.